Are you an adviser? Go to Unbiased Pro

 What is the maximum SERPS pension I can get?

-The maximum additional state pension you can get in 2024 is £218.39 per week, but not everyone will get this amount, as it depends on factors such as how much you earned and for how long you were contracted into SERPS.
+The maximum additional state pension you can get in 2024 is £218.39 per week, but most people won’t get this much, as it depends on factors such as how much you earned and for how long you were contracted into SERPS.

 Can I pay into SERPS today?